Why Can’t I Tan? – Everything You Need To Know

 You’ve Reached A Tanning Plateau

-This happens when your skin thickens after continued tanning, and once your skin reaches a certain thickness, the UV rays battle to penetrate deeper, and therefore are unable to tan your skin.
+This occurs when your skin thickens after prolonged tanning, and once your skin reaches a certain thickness, the UV rays are unable to penetrate deeper and therefore cannot tan your skin.

-This also happens because your skin becomes dryer the longer it is exposed to the sun, and dry skin does not tan very easily either.
+This also happens because your skin becomes drier the longer it is exposed to the sun, and dry skin does not tan very easily either.

-Even though your skin might not be tanning in the sun once it reaches its tanning plateau, your skin is still being damaged by exposure to UV rays, so it is best to stay out of the sun where you can.
+Even though your skin may not be tanning in the sun once it reaches its tanning plateau, it is still being damaged by exposure to UV rays.
+Therefore, it is best to stay out of the sun whenever possible.

 Your Skin Type

-Skin type plays a huge role in how well your skin can tan, and if you have a skin type that does not tan very easily, then it would explain why you burn instead of turning brown.
+Skin type plays a significant role in how well your skin can tan.
+If you have a skin type that does not tan easily, it can explain why you burn instead of turning brown.

-Skin types beyond this, with light brown to dark skin, usually tan much easier and hardly burn.
+Skin types beyond this, with light brown to dark skin, usually tan much more easily and hardly burn.

-Understanding your skin type is essential to tanning safely, and to protecting your skin from any damage done by the sun.
+Understanding your skin type is essential for tanning safely and protecting your skin from sun damage.

 Too High SPF

-It is always advised to wear sunscreen when you are tanning.
-You might think that the sunscreen will lessen the chance you have to tan, but a low SPF of 15 or 20 is really important to try and reduce the damage done to your skin.
+It is always recommended to wear sunscreen when tanning.
+You might think that sunscreen will lessen the chance of tanning, but a low SPF of 15 or 20 is really important to try and reduce the damage done to your skin.

 So, you might not be tanning because the sunscreen you are using has too high an SPF.
 Try to use an SPF of 15 or 20 when out in the sun.
 If your skin type is fair, then an SPF 30 might be a better option.